Thank you for subscribing

 While gas was historically a cheaper form of energy, gas prices have risen compared to ‘socket’ electricity costs – that is, what it costs to buy electric power from your energy retailer.
 By switching from gas to electricity, you can immediately eliminate your gas connection fee and lower your energy bills.
 Many electric appliances are significantly more energy efficient than their gas counterparts: a split-system air conditioner is at least five times more efficient than a gas ducted heating system in producing the same amount of heat, for example.

-Solar power can make your energy bills cheaper.
-Image: Matt Harvey
+Solar power can make your energy bills cheaper, with rebates for solar products available through Solar Victoria.

 Is electricity safer than gas?

-Electricity is considered safer and healthier for your family than gas power.
+Electricity is considered safer and healthier for your family than gas.
 Using gas to cook your food, warm your water and heat your home requires open flames and fumes in your home.
 This could be problematic because:

 How to switch from gas to electricity

 Switching from gas to electricity can take time and money.
-Most households are best off replacing gas appliances one at a time or waiting until the appliance’s end of life.
+Households may consider replacing gas appliances one at a time, or waiting until the appliance’s end of life.
+Always use a qualified tradie for gas and electricity services in your home.
 Solar rebates are available for Victorian households to help make the switch easier.

 Switch from gas to electric heating

-Heating and cooling produce around 40 per cent of the average Australian household’s energy use, so it makes sense to prioritise making this switch.
+Heating and cooling accounts for around 40 per cent of the average Australian household’s energy use, so it makes sense to prioritise making this switch.
 Consider switching from centralised ducted gas heating to an efficient reverse-cycle air conditioner.
 They’re cheaper to run, more energy efficient, and can be powered by solar energy.
 Plus, they can cool your house in summer as well as warm it in winter.
-The Victorian Energy Saver program will provide rebates for replacing inefficient heating and cooling systems with an efficient electric reverse-cycle system.
+The Victorian Energy Upgrades program provides rebates for replacing inefficient heating and cooling systems with an efficient electric reverse-cycle system.

 Switch from gas to electric hot water

 When your gas hot water system eventually reaches the end of its life, replace it with an efficient heat-pump hot water system.
-They are the lowest operating cost option for hot water heating technology going around.
-They use 60 per cent less electricity than a conventional electric hot water system and can be powered by your household solar system.
-The Victorian Energy Saver program will provide rebates for replacing inefficient hot water systems.
+They are considered the lowest operating cost option for hot water heating technology.
+They can use up to 80 per cent less electricity than a conventional electric hot water system, depending on your individual household requirements and location, and can be powered by your household solar system.
+The Victorian Energy Upgrades program has rebates for replacing inefficient hot water systems.
 Rebates through Solar Victoria are already available for hot water systems.

 Switch from gas to induction cooktop